 This kitchen shows off Youngstown die-formed steel cabinets in "thrilling yellow," as product literature puts it.
-The use of bright colors in a kitchen exploded in the 1950s, where bright yellow, bright blue, and lime green were almost mandatory.
+The use of bright colors in a kitchen exploded in the 1950s and bright yellow, bright blue, and lime green were almost mandatory.

 This kitchen shows other innovations of the 50s that have survived today: the wall oven was unheard of before the 1950s, and there was no such thing as an automatic dishwasher, which you can see here just to the left of the stovetop on the right.